jbcodeforce/yarfba/docs/sa/sol-design.md

 ### Migrate an old not maintained app

-* When application use custom OS configurations use Application Migration Service.
+* When application uses custom OS configurations, use Application Migration Service.
 * Replatform existing database server to Amazon RDS.
 AWS Database Migration Service gives the ability to convert DB to a supported RDS engine such as MySQL.
 AWS Schema Conversion Tool supports the schema conversion to Amazon RDS.